Jemilius13/LITA_CAPSTONE_PROJECT2/README.md

 #### PROJECT 2: CUSTOMER SEGMENTATION FOR A SUBSCRIPTION SERVICE using EXCEL
 -----------------
 This project involves analyzing customer data for a subscription service to identify segments and trends.
-My goal is to understand customer behavior, track subscription types,  and identify key trends in cancellations and renewals.
+Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI dashboard that presents your analysis.

    - Excel:
      1. Analyze customer data using pivot tables to find subscription patterns.